What is a Test and Tag License?

 There are a lot of myths and misinformation going about regarding test and tag qualifications and licenses and it can be quite confusing for those wanting to ensure they are doing the right thing.

-To do test and tagging, you must be a competent person as defined in S 1.4.4 of the Standard AS/NZS 3760:2010.
-This sets out that the responsible person (S 1.4.19) needs to ensure that whoever is doing the test and tagging has the (theoretical and practical) skills – obtained through training, qualification, experience etc – to correctly undertake the required tasks.
+The quick answer about who can do test and tagging is you must be a competent person as defined in S 1.4.4 of the Standard AS/NZS 3760:2010.
+This sets out that the responsible person (S 1.4.19) needs to ensure that whoever is doing the test and tagging has the (theoretical and practical) skills obtained through training, qualification, experience etc to correctly undertake the required tasks.

 In Australia there is currently no formally recognised system to determine or deem a person is competent or a competent person.
 Nor is there any formal or recognised qualification or licensing system for test and tag technicians.
 In short, what all that means is you can test and tag appliances so long as know what you are doing, have the right equipment and can do it in accordance with all the requirements of the Standard.